 Bio

-Gino Cateau was appointed Deputy Managing Director of the Bank’s Canadian Economic Analysis Department (CEA), effective November 1, 2021.
-In this capacity, he is a member of the Bank’s senior management team, providing leadership and strategic direction to CEA, and helping oversee analysis and research on the Canadian economy and monetary policy.
+Gino Cateau became a Senior Policy Director in the Canadian Economic Analysis Department (CEA), effective May 13, 2024.
+In this capacity, he is a member of the department’s senior management team, providing leadership and strategic direction to CEA, and helping oversee analysis, modelling and research on the Canadian economy and monetary policy.

-Gino joined the Bank in 2004 as a Senior Analyst with the Canadian Economic Analysis Department and has since held increasingly senior positions, most recently a Senior Policy Director in the International Economic Analysis Department and Deputy Managing Director of the Financial Stability Department.
-He has worked on the assessment of household vulnerabilities, developed macroeconomic models with financial linkages to analyze the interaction between monetary and macroprudential policy, analyzed the implications of uncertainty on monetary policy decisions, and the design of robust policy frameworks.
+Gino joined the Bank in 2004 as a Senior Analyst with the Canadian Economic Analysis Department and has since held increasingly senior positions across various departments.
+He has worked on the assessment of household vulnerabilities, developed macroeconomic models with financial linkages to analyze the interaction between monetary and macroprudential policy, analyzed the implications of uncertainty on monetary policy decisions, and the design of robust policy and projection frameworks.

 Born in Mauritius, Gino has a BSc and MSc in econometrics and mathematical economics from the London School of Economics, and a PhD in economics from the University of Chicago.